SmartlyAI/Tamazight_dataset/CONTRIBUTING.md

 ## Need Help?

-If you encounter any issues or have questions, feel free to open an issue in the **[Issues section](https://github.com/SmartlyAI/moroccan-darija-dataset/issues)** or contact the maintainers directly.
+If you encounter any issues or have questions, feel free to open an issue in the **[Issues section](https://github.com/SmartlyAI/Tamazight_dataset/issues)** or contact the maintainers directly.

 ---

-Thank you for contributing to the **Smartly Darija NLP Project**! 😊
+Thank you for contributing to the **Smartly Tamazight NLP Project**! 😊